LMWB/noRTOS/README.md

 cheap and basic C-library for microcontrollers to organisation and run various task with good performance without RTOS

 # Prefact
-I'm sure there are many thousand different very good approaches out there on how to organize and manage multiple things do on a single cpu low budget microcontroller, but still I would like to share mine.
+I'm sure there are many thousand different very good approaches out there on how to organize and manage multiple things do on a single cpu low budget microcontroller **without a RTOS**, but still I would like to share mine.